grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 How to **fix**:
 1. **Temporarily increase the limit**<br />
-   If the actual number of series is very close or already hit the limit, or if you foresee the ingester will hit the limit before dropping the stale series as effect of the scale up, you should also temporarily increase the limit.
+   If the actual number of series is very close to or already hit the limit, or if you foresee the ingester will hit the limit before dropping the stale series as an effect of the scale up, you should also temporarily increase the limit.
-1. **Check if shuffle-sharding shard size is correct**<br />
+2. **Check if shuffle-sharding shard size is correct**<br />
-  - When shuffle-sharding is enabled, we target to 100K series / tenant / ingester assuming tenants on average uses 50% of their max series limit.
+  - When shuffle-sharding is enabled, we target up to 100K series / tenant / ingester assuming tenants on average use 50% of their max series limit.
-  - Run the following **instant query** to find tenants that may cause an higher pressure on some ingesters:
+  - Run the following **instant query** to find tenants that may cause higher pressure on some ingesters:
     ```
     (
       sum by(user) (cortex_ingester_memory_series_created_total{namespace="<namespace>"}